 In addition to fulfilling educational and test preparation requirements, candidates must also obtain sponsorship from a surety company.
 A surety company is typically an insurance company which is underwriting bail bonds.
 In Idaho, the best way to obtain this type of sponsorship is to find an internship or paid work opportunity with a bail or surety company.

 Step 3.
 Pass the State Licensing Exam

 In Idaho, bail bondsmen must take and pass the Idaho Bail Bond Exam.
-This is a 50 multiple choice question exam that is offered through Pearson Vue.
-To apply for this exam, candidates must visit the Pearson Vue website here, and pay a $60 examination fee.
+This is a 50 multiple choice question exam that is offered through PSI.
+To apply for this exam, candidates must visit the PSI website here, and pay a $60 examination fee.
 Upon arriving at the test center, applicants must submit their fingerprints and pay an additional $60 fingerprint fee.
 The exam must be completed within one hour and a 70 percent is required to pass.
 Candidates may retake the exam if they fail to pass but must pay the exam fee each time.

 Step 4.
 Apply for an Idaho Bail Bondsman License